Your basket is currently empty!

-If I were to choose one tool and only one, that’d be the kitchen scale.
+If I were to choose one tool and only one, that’d be the KITCHEN SCALE.
 I couldn’t have made it without it.
 The kitchen scale will become your best friend and it’s useful in any kitchen for other stuff too.
-This is the one I use, from Salter (Amazon UK, Amazon US)

-A glass jar with a lid to keep your starter in.
+A GLASS JAR WITH LID for your starter.
 Better to have 2 if you can, so that you can give it a good wash from time to time.
 400 – 500ml, wide opening makes is the best choice, easy to stir your starter.
 Not too deep either.
 Any kind of lid is suitable (plastic, wood or stainless steel).

 Tip: Should you decide to buy a proofing basket, consider the shape you want to give to your loaves.
 And if you plan to also get a dutch oven/cast iron pan, make sure they are both the same shape

 Not sure which size to buy?
 Here is some guidance based on the bannetons I use, two things to consider.
 Dimensions and final weight dough.

 |19 – 20 cm / 7.5in : 500 – 600g final dough||13x21cm / 5x8in : 500 – 600g final dough|